8 things you should do every evening to relax, unwind, and set yourself up for success. Here’s my perfect weekday evening routine…

 5) Clear your space and declutter your mind

 As I said above, creating a productive evening routine isn’t about unwinding.
 It’s also about setting yourself up for success the next day.
 That’s not going to work if your house is a tip.
-I’m not talking about doing a deep clean of the bathroom, I’m talking about clearing away your dishes from dinner, quickly wiping down surfaces and loading up the dishwasher / doing the dishes.
+I’m not talking about doing a deep clean of the bathroom, but there is something to be said for having an evening cleaning routine.
+This doesn’t have to be anything complicated.
+I’m talking about clearing away your dishes from dinner, quickly wiping down surfaces and loading up the dishwasher / doing the dishes.
 If you live with your partner or family then make it a joint effort – that way you’ll get it done twice as quickly.
 I’m not a fan of chores anyone than the next person.
 However, it’s much nicer to wake up to a clean space the next day.

 6) Do something for you